Leixlip is home to a semiconductor wafer fabrication facility and the Movidius Engineering team.

 Intel Ireland's Leixlip campus, located in County Kildare, began operations in 1989.
-Since then, Intel has invested over $13.9 billion in turning the 360-acre former stud farm into one of the most technologically advanced manufacturing locations in Europe.
+Since then, Intel has invested $15 billion in turning the 360-acre former stud farm into one of the most technologically advanced manufacturing locations in Europe.
 This is the largest private investment ever made in the history of the Irish State.
 Today, more than 4,500 people work at the campus in Leixlip.

 The Leixlip campus is home to a semiconductor wafer fabrication facility which, in recent years, has undergone an upgrade project that has enabled the site to be a key location for production of Intel’s 14nm process technology.
 The leading-edge silicon microprocessors which are manufactured in Ireland are at the heart of a variety of platforms and technology advancements which are essential to the way we learn, live, and work today.

-Additionally, there is a dedicated team of employees involved in Silicon Nanoelectronics Research team who collaborate extensively with research institutes such as the CRANN Nanoscience Research Centre in Trinity College Dublin and the Tyndall National Research Institute in Cork.
-The team also collaborates with universities and other companies in Ireland through several different initiatives, including having specific partnership agreements with a number of third level institutions across the country.
+Additionally, there is a dedicated team of employees involved in Silicon Nanoelectronics Research who collaborate with research institutes such as the CRANN Nanoscience Research Centre in Trinity College Dublin and the Tyndall National Research Institute in Cork.
+Intel also collaborates with universities and other companies in Ireland through several different initiatives, including having specific partnership agreements with a number of third level institutions across the country.

 The work that we undertake at our Leixlip campus is world class and unique in terms of its scale and complexity and has had a very significant impact on both the local and national economy in many ways.
 For example, Intel Ireland contributes €1.08 billion each year to the Irish economy and supports 6,669 full time equivalent jobs in the economy which are in addition to the 4,900 people working for Intel.
 We support 771 Irish suppliers with who we spend €284 million every year.
 In the past 3 years Intel have donated more than €3 million to communities across Ireland and every year we contribute €1.3 million to education initiatives.